apache/deltacloud/server/tests/README.md

 Running tests
 -----------------------

-Each test can be run manually using the Ruby or 'testrb' tool:
+Each test can be run manually using:

-$ ruby tests/deltacloud/base_collection_test.rb
+$ bundle exec ruby tests/drivers/ec2/realms_test.rb

 In addition to manual run, you can use one of there Rake tasks: